Web Accessible Resources

 Manifest Field File Type Expected HMR Support

-web_accessible_resources Any file type Yes
+web_accessible_resources Any file type No

 Sample manifest.json File